-CWD is a neurological (brain and nervous system) disease of deer and elk known to occur in limited geographical locations in North America.
-The disease belongs to a family of diseases known as transmissible spongiform encephalopathies (TSE).
-These diseases are caused by an abnormal form of a protein called a prion.
-CWD is a slow accumulation of abnormal prions in the brain and lymphatic tissues of deer and elk that ultimately results in the death of the animal.
+CWD is a neurological (brain and nervous system) disease of deer and elk, caused by an abnormal form of a protein called a prion.
+The slow accumulation of abnormal prions in the brain and lymphatic tissues ultimately results in death.
+The disease belongs to a family of diseases known as transmissible spongiform encephalopathy (TSE).
 While CWD is similar to mad cow disease in cattle and scrapie in sheep, there is no known relationship between CWD and any other TSE of animals or people.
-In deer and elk there is no practical test of live animals to detect CWD and there is no known treatment or vaccine.
+In deer and elk there is no practical test of live animals to detect CWD and there is no known cure.